 By spreading your money across a wide range of investments and geographies, you can more effectively manage risk in an increasingly complex and uncertain world.
 This allows you to take advantage of global opportunities whilst minimising your exposure to certain risks.

-Too often people are paying too much for pension portfolios that are unsuitable or fail to deliver real value.
-At Moneyfarm we continuously strive to keep costs low, simple and transparent to empower our customers to make the best investment decisions for their financial situation, keep more of their money and maximise returns over the long term.
+All too often, people pay too much for pension portfolios that are unsuitable or fail to deliver real value.
+At Moneyfarm, we strive to keep costs low, simple and transparent to empower our customers to make the best investment decisions for their financial situation, keep more of their money and maximise returns over the long term.

 - Your pension should be accessible, convenient and transparent